GeorgeeeLiu/Chatbot/spec.md

-Chatbot about public health care
+# Line chatbot about public health care (Group AA)
+The design of our chatbot: